-Andrea Lozeau returns for her fifth season as the Saint Michael's women's basketball full-time assistant coach in 2017-18 after spending the previous seven years as a player then a coach at Northeast-10 Conference counterpart Southern New Hampshire University.
+Andrea Lozeau returns for her sixth season as the Saint Michael's women's basketball full-time assistant coach in 2018-19 after spending the previous seven years as a player then a coach at Northeast-10 Conference counterpart Southern New Hampshire University.

 In 2016-17, the Purple and Gold got off to its first 3-0 Northeast-10 Conference start in nine years, capped by a 62-57 defeat of 23rd-ranked Saint Anselm College.
 Winners of seven of nine games around New Year's, Saint Michael's was 10-7 overall and 8-4 in the NE10 by Jan.
 21, when it held its third straight opponent to 51 points or fewer.
 However, a season-ending injury to leading scorer Leah Spencer '18 in early February led to a difficult stretch over the final two weeks that saw the Purple Knights lose a tie-breaker for the fifth and final postseason berth out of the NE10 Northeast Division.
 Saint Michael's had one of its finest defensive seasons, including blocking its most shots (108) since 1998-99 while allowing 60 points or fewer 13 times.
 Six losses were sustained by eight points or fewer despite the squad utilizing a young group that counted only one multi-year starter among its returners.

 The Purple Knights lost 11 contests by 10 points or fewer in 2015-16, but a highlight was their sweep of a two-game season series from perennial regional power Stonehill College for the first time in 25 years.
 In addition to downing a Stonehill squad bound for the NE-10 Championship, Saint Michael's knocked off Saint Anselm, which eventually qualified for the NCAA Tournament.